To successfully install MindsDB, use Python 64-bit version. Also, make sure that Python >= 3.10 and pip >= 20.3.

 packages, you might have to use pip3 instead of pip or python3.x

 instead of py.
-For example, pip3 install mindsdb
+For example, pip3 install mindsdb instead of

-pip install mindsdb
+pip install mindsdb.

 How to Avoid Dependency Issues

-Install MindsDB in a virtual environment using pip to avoid dependency issues.
+Install MindsDB in a virtual environment using pip to avoid dependency

-Or you could try to install MindsDB with Anaconda and run the installation from the Anaconda prompt.
+Or you could try to install MindsDB with

 How to Avoid Common Errors